 In this article, we explore the meaning behind stress and share our top tips on how to combat work-related stress from your own home.

 What is stress?

 The Health and Safety Executive (HSE) defines stress as “the adverse reaction people have to excessive pressures or other types of demand placed on them at work”.
+And according to the latest UK workplace survey conducted by Perkbox, an astounding 79% of British adults have experienced work-related stress, which is 20% more than the figure recorded just two years ago.
 Some of the sources of work-related stress include heavy workloads, lack of control over projects, high expectation levels, job insecurity, bullying and changes within the company.

 If stress becomes excessive and prolonged, mental and physical illness may develop.
-This is both detrimental to the employees’ personal health and also to the productivity of organisations as stress is often linked with high levels of staff turnover, employee absence and numerous mistakes.
-Given that so many people suffer from stress, it begs the question as to why aren’t employers doing anything about it?
+This is both detrimental to the employees’ personal health and also to the productivity of organisations as stress is often linked with high levels of staff turnover, employee absence and mistakes.
 It is time that we take action and address mental health issues within the workplace.
 We must eradicate the stigma of this pervasive culture of silence.

 Tips on how to cope with work-related stress

 One of the most important and effective ways by which you can reduce your stress levels is by having a good night’s sleep.
 It is a well-known fact that the better rested you are, the better prepared you’ll be to complete your job duties.
 A good night’s sleep can lead to increased productivity, creativity and ability to focus.